 Skip to main content

-For information on sending notifications from your server, see Server Notifications.
+For information on sending notifications from your MCP server, see the Server Notifications guide.

 Receiving Notifications (Server → Client)